langtonhugh/website_academic/content/project/r-teaching/index.md

 I have taught a number of courses using R and RStudio, including the development of teaching material both on my own and with colleagues.

+## NSCR

+Co-organise an (ongoing) series of R training workshops at the [NSCR](https://nscr.nl/).
+You can read more about our activities on the corresponding [website](https://nscrweb.netlify.app/).
+This includes leading a two-day Data Carpenties workshop, the material for which is available on [GitHub](https://github.com/langtonhugh/nscr_carpentries).

 ## Royal Statistical Society conference

-Led an introductory session to the tidyverse at the Royal Statistical Society (RSS) 2021 conference, along with colleagues from the University of Manchester.
+Led an introductory session to the `tidyverse` at the Royal Statistical Society (RSS) 2021 conference, along with colleagues from the University of Manchester.
 Material is available on [GitHub](https://github.com/langtonhugh/rss_r).

-## NSC-R

-Co-organise a series of R training workshops at the NSCR.
-You can read more about our activities on the corresponding [website](https://nscrweb.netlify.app/).

 ## Data visualisation in R using crime data